krishna-4git/fossee_cordic/README.md

 ---

-## 🧩 Troubleshooting
+##  Troubleshooting

 If you encounter the following error:

 unable to find definition of model u2

-markdown
-Copy code

-especially when using **eSim 2.3 on Windows**, follow these steps:
+especially when using **eSim 2.3 or above**, follow these steps:

-1. Open **Command Prompt (CMD)**.
+1. Open Terminal.
-2. Navigate to:
+2. Navigate to: FOSSEE\nghdl-simulator\src\xspice\icm\Ngveri
-C:\FOSSEE\nghdl-simulator\src\xspice\icm\Ngveri

-markdown
-Copy code
 3. Open the file `modpath.lst` in Notepad: notepad modpath.lst

-pgsql
-Copy code
 4. Delete all existing content and add only the line: cordic

-yaml
-Copy code
 5. Save and close the file.
 6. Rerun the **Verilog to Ngspice** process for `cordic.v`.
 7. Proceed with the simulation steps listed above.

 ---

-## 🧮 Future Work
+##  Future Work

 - Extend to **18-bit precision** for improved accuracy.
 - Add **CORDIC-based tangent computation**.
 - Explore **FPGA synthesis** and **real-time implementation**.

----

-## 📄 License

-This project is open-source and available under the **MIT License**.

 ---